 There is a potential for operations anywhere in the rivers and streams of Humboldt County to adversely affect SONCC coho salmon, CC Chinook salmon and NC steelhead, which are Federally-listed threatened Evolutional Significant Units (species).
-Appendix M contains the Incidental Take Statement from the Biological Opinion from NMFS, dated August 27, 2015.
-The reasonable and prudent measures section and terms and conditions of the Biological Conditions contain restrictions which are mandatory conditions of the LOP 2015-1.
+Appendix M contains the Incidental Take Statement from the Biological Opinion from NMFS, dated September 10, 2009.
+The reasonable and prudent measure contains restrictions which were mandatory conditions of the LOP 2009-1 and will likely be similar for LOP 2015-1.